 - Deformation behavior of fcc metals in small dimensions under both tension and torsional loading (A. Görtz, P. Gruber, M. Walter)

-- Investigations to the change of magnetic properties of a magnetite containing iron ore under cyclic loading at elevated temperatures (R. Dahm, M. Walter)
+- Investigations to the change of magnetic properties of a magnetite containing iron ore under cyclic loading at elevated temperatures (M. Walter)